valentinajaramillor/bigdataprogram/README.md

 +---------------------------------------+--------+---------+---------+--------+---------------+

 ```
 This table provides measures of variability for the resolution time in days by agency, for the 15 agencies with the highest average resolution time.
+The DPR (Department of Parks and Recreation) is the agency with the highest average resolution time in general, and the DOB (Department of Buildings) is the agency with the highest maximum resolution time among the agencies with the highest average resolution times.
 This information can be used to identify the agencies that have the highest resolution times, and create improvement plans to reduce these measures.

 **Code**